yunhao-tech/solar_wind/README.md

 # RAMP starting kit on solar wind classification

-_Authors: Gautier Nguyen, Joris van den Bossche, Nicolas Aunai & Balazs Kegl_
+_Authors of this challenge: Gautier Nguyen, Joris van den Bossche, Nicolas Aunai & Balazs Kegl_

+#### Introduction

 Interplanetary Coronal Mass Ejections (ICMEs) result from magnetic instabilities occurring in the Sun atmosphere, and interact with the planetary environment and may result in intense internal activity such as strong particle acceleration, so-called geomagnetic storms and geomagnetic induced currents.
 These effects have serious consequences regarding space and ground technologies and understanding them is part of the so-called space weather discipline.